FLAK-ZOSO/Sista/docs/sista.rst

 ``coordinates.hpp``
 ================

-This `header <https://github.com/FLAK-ZOSO/Sista/blob/main/include/sista/coordinates.hpp>`_ contains the following struct used to represent the coordinates of a pawn:
+This `header <https://github.com/FLAK-ZOSO/Sista/blob/main/include/sista/coordinates.hpp>`_ contains the following struct used to represent the coordinates of a Pawn.

 .. code-block:: cpp